AmarilloArts/Amarillos-ARKit-Suite/README.md

 `3D Viewport > Sidebar > Amarillo > Amarillo's ARKit Suite`

+Click `Append Controller Rig` to append the custom armature collection to your scene.

 Select your face mesh, or assign it in the `Target Mesh` field.
 The mesh needs ARKit-style shape keys, such as `eyeBlinkLeft`, `jawOpen`, `mouthSmileLeft`, and so on.

-If you do not already have the controller rig in the scene, click `Append Controller Rig`.

-To set everything up in one step, select or assign the target mesh and click `Bind / Refresh Drivers`.
-The add-on will append or find the controller rig, bind the matching shape keys, and optionally make the rig follow your head bone.
+Click `Bind / Refresh Drivers`.
+The add-on will bind its bones with the matching shape keys using drivers, and optionally make the rig follow your head bone.

 If the head follow setup does not find the right bone automatically, assign the character armature in `Head Armature` and type the correct bone name in `Head Bone`.